cloudxabide/k3s.kubernerdes.lab/README.md

 # k3s.kubernerdes.lab

-## Purpose
+## Purpose and Narrative

+How to:
-How to deploy k3s on NVIDIA Jetson Xavier NX (now featuring Ansible).
+* deploy k3s on NVIDIA Jetson Xavier NX (now featuring Ansible).
+* deploy k3s on vSphere Virtual Machines (x86)

-NOTE: This repo is a *rather* opinionated approach in that I am using NVIDIA Jetson Xavier NX modules (with a specific disk layout that I have opted for) as well as Ansible to execute the set up of the devices.
+This repo is a *rather* opinionated approach in that I am using NVIDIA Jetson Xavier NX modules (with a specific disk layout that I have opted for) as well as Ansible to execute the set up of the devices.
 That said, this is not a generic how-to on how to run K3s on NVIDIA Jetsons.

+A number of the specific and opinionated items mentioned in this repo are actually quite flexible.
+I have decided on a particular architecture and approach in order to make this a solution that absolutely works (tm), given that the guidance provided is followed.

 ### Status
+2025-02-2 -- While I am trying to figure out how to deploy on the Jetsons, I will focus on deploying on vSphere, and then integrating with Rancher.

 2025-01-21 -- Progress.
 It turns out that the steps I was using to confirm success, were not valid on the Jetson.
 I.e. you cannot run nvidia-smi on a Jetson (it is for PC-based GPU)

 2025-01-18 -- I still have yet to find the combination of Repos + Packages to make this work.
 Resorting to using SDK to install Jetpack 4.6.1 and all the supporting software on to the NVMe device. :-(